ie3-institute/simona/docs/readthedocs/models/em.md

 ## Protocol

 During simulation, EmAgents send `FlexActivation` and `IssueFlexControl` messages and receive `ProvideFlexOptions` and `FlexCompletion` messages.
-After having been requested to calculate flex options via `FlexActivation`, controllable assets send back their flex options to the controlling unit using `ProvideFlexOptions`.
+After being requested to calculate flex options via `FlexActivation`, controllable assets send back their flex options to the controlling unit using `ProvideFlexOptions`.
 Eventually the controlling EmAgent responds with some type of `IssueFlexControl` messages, setting a power set point for operation.
 The asset then tries to realize the set power as best as it can and replies with a `FlexCompletion` messages.
 If an EmAgent is itself controlled by another EmAgent, it also behaves like a system participant (sends `FlexActivation` and `IssueFlexControl` messages etc.).